Buying a Puppy on Craigslist? Read This First

 People who care about the dogs they sell are open to questions from potential customers, so don’t be afraid to reach out for information.
 Ask questions before buying a puppy and take the opportunity to get to know the vendor and make sure the breeding facilities are up to par.

-Can I Meet the Puppy In-Person?
+1. Can I Meet the Puppy In-Person?

-Once you've found a puppy you'd like to potentially bring home, ask to meet the puppy in person.
+Always ask to meet the puppy in person.
 If possible, also ask to meet its parents and other family members.
 When you meet a dog’s parents, you’ll see two very good examples of what a puppy might be like as an adult.
 Good-tempered, healthy adult dogs make the healthiest puppies, which is exactly what you should be looking for.

 If they don’t have the time to meet up, and aren’t willing to speak on the phone or answer questions about their dogs, consider their business suspicious.
 If you aren’t sure how to choose a dog breeder, read our guide on the difference between responsible breeders and unethical breeders.

-Has the Puppy Been Socialized?
+2. Has the Puppy Been Socialized?

-Socialization is the process of introducing a puppy to other dogs, pets and people.
 The first socialization happens between a puppy and its mother and siblings, and soon afterwards, with trainers, owners and other pets.
 Spending time with other animals and people helps puppies learn not to be afraid or overly aggressive when in the company of other creatures, including humans.
 It also helps them learn to deal with crowds, traffic, public noise, and other daily assaults on the senses.

-Does the Puppy Come with a Health Guarantee?
+3. Does the Puppy Come with a Health Guarantee?

 The money you spend on a new puppy should include the first round of vaccinations, vet check-ups, and the health certificate/guarantee signed by a trusted veterinarian.
 This document should allow you to request a refund for the cost of your puppy, or a replacement dog, should something unfortunate happen with its health within the first year or two.

-What Does the Contract Cover?
+4. What Does the Contract Cover?

-Most sales of purebred puppies include a contract, so be wary if there’s no written agreement necessary to buy from any vendor.
 Ask vendors about any paperwork you might have to sign if you buy a puppy from them, and go over each line of a contract to make sure you understand it.
 The purpose of puppy buying contracts is to make sure the puppy is healthy, properly trained, and that you will provide it with everything it needs.

 Different breeds of dog have different basic personality traits, health issues, and training needs.
 For those reasons, breed identification is an important aspect of a pure breed puppy purchasing contract.
 Knowing as much as possible about your dog's genetic disposition should prevent surprising health or behavioral news down the road.